infinum/JS-justTodoIt/Nextjs.md

 - `TodoListForm` component which uses `useFieldArray` and `useForm` for handling form inputs

 > Check the [Project structure](https://infinum.com/handbook/frontend/react/project-structure#app-router) Handbook for better understanding

-API Development proxy setup:

-To make it work you just need to duplicate `.env.example` file, and rename it to `.env.local`.
-If you need more info about the setup you can find it [here](https://infinum.com/handbook/frontend/react/next/development-proxy).

-Bugsnag setup:

-To get `NEXT_PUBLIC_BUGSNAG_API_KEY` you need to log in to the [Bugsnag dashboard](https://app.bugsnag.com/user/sign_in) using the credentials from the Infinum's 1Password app using this email `accounts.bugsnag.js@infinum.com`.
-After the successful login, you should see the `js-react-example` project in the dashboard.
-After that, open the project settings by clicking on the gear icon in the top right and selecting `Project settings`.
-There you will find `Notifier API key`, copy it and paste it into your `.env` file.

 ### 1.1.
 Authorization flow